-Nowadays, Aspen is famous for being a swanky winter hangout, but it was built by miners, ranchers, and even hippies.
+Nowadays, Aspen is famous for being a swanky winter hangout, but it was built by miners, ranchers and even hippies.
 Those folks are still here, and they eat on Hopkins Avenue.
 A snowball's throw from the slopes, rodeo rider turned chef Kathleen Crook serves Chuck a massive 30-ounce steak with a big rib-bone handle called the Tomahawk.
 At Ute City, so named for the original Ute Indians of the region, chef Rob McLanahan shows Chuck how to grill duck a la plancha.
 After stopping in at Sarah Helsley's Cheese Shop, Chuck indulges in fondue, the ultimate post-ski meal.
 Chuck finds dessert at Creperie du Village, a cozy eatery where chef Jason DeBacker makes a sweet crepe with a jaw-breaking German name: the Schokoladepalatschinke.
-Try saying that your mouth full.
+Try saying that with your mouth full.